LosManos/VacheTache/README.md

 There is an overloaded method creating an integer in an interval.

 ### PositiveInt
 This method returns a 32 bit positive [integer](https://docs.microsoft.com/en-us/dotnet/api/system.int32).
 0 is *not* considered a positive number.
-There are overlaoded methods creating a postivite integer in an interval.
+There are overloaded methods creating a positive integer in an interval.

+### PositiveLong
+This method returns a 64 bit positive [long](https://docs.microsoft.com/en-us/dotnet/api/system.int64).
+0 is *not* considred a positive number.
+There are overloaded methods creating a positive long in an interval.